 By the turn of the century, dozens of wineries inhabited the islands of Lake Erie, and thousands of gallons of wine were produced in this area.
 Its reputation for flavorful wines led to the addition of more vineyards along the entire southern shore of Lake Erie, which soon became known as the Lake Erie Grape Belt.

 Although Prohibition virtually obliterated winemaking in Ohio, the post-Prohibition years of the 1960s marked a time of resurgence for Ohio's winemaking industry.
 It was then that hardy, disease-resistant French-American grapes were planted in Southern Ohio.
-These grapes produced popular wines similar to the less-sweet European varieties, and before long, these grapes were thriving in the Northern Lake Erie Grape Belt as well.
+These grapes produced popular wines were similar to the less-sweet European varieties, and before long, these grapes were thriving in the Northern Lake Erie Grape Belt as well.

 Today, Ohio is one of the top 10 wine-producing states with more than 1.1 million gallons produced every year.
 So, while consumers still enjoy the old favorites like Catawba, they also satisfy their palates with European-style wines made right here in Ohio.
 In fact, Ohio's Riesling, Chardonnay, Cabernet Sauvignon, Cabernet Franc, Pinot Gris/Grigio, and Pinot Noir wines have gained favor with wine lovers far and wide.
 Numerous Ohio wines have been selected as "Best of Show" winners in well-known national wine competitions.